 Domestic markets offer many possibilities of growth but in today’s highly globalised world, companies have extended their borders across nations.
 There are several types of international trade (including inter-firm trade, intra-industry trade, intra-firm trade, inter-industry trade) and they all involve importing and exporting.
 From commodities to manufactured goods, and intangible goods like telecommunication, financial services, and tourism, trade happens every day.
 Since the 1970s the global export value of trade in goods has grown exponentially, reaching 19 trillion dollars in 2019.
-While predictions are hard to make with the current COVID-19 situation and despite a setback in 2020, world merchandise exports are expected increase by 8% in 2021.
+While predictions are hard to make with the current COVID-19 situation and despite a setback in 2020, world merchandise exports set to increase.

 Trading internationally can be a game changer, providing immense opportunities for expansion and growth.
 The task can, however, be daunting and trading on the international stage is not an easy feat.
 When it comes to international trade, there are many things to consider including export strategies, supply chain risks, international payments, not to mention managing legal and transport aspects.

 What is there to consider when importing and exporting goods and services internationally?
 How can companies optimise their process to sharpen their competitive edge?
 This guide to international trade aims to offer a comprehensive overview of what pitfalls to look out for when trading internationally.

 The challenges of importing and exporting

 In today’s globalised economy, virtually all countries engage in international trade.
 Exporting and importing activities influence a country’s economy in many ways.
 Exchange rates, inflation and interest rates are all impacted by the balance between a country’s imports and exports.
 While high levels of importing indicate a healthy domestic demand and a growing economy, high levels of exports stimulate employment and a flow of funds into the country that lead to higher consumer spending.
 Maintaining a good balance between imports and exports helps to ensure a sound and stable economy.